Athletes foot

 Fungal infections thrive in dark, moist and airless environments, such as the areas between the toes.
 You are at more risk of a fungal infection if you frequently wear enclosed footwear, sweat heavily and share surfaces such as mats, linen and clothing with someone else who has a fungal infection.

-Always protect your feet when walking in public areas such as locker rooms, saunas, swimming pools and communal baths and showers.
+Always protection on your feet when walking in public areas such as locker rooms, saunas, swimming pools and communal baths and showers.

 Treatment for Athlete’s Foot

-• Good Hygiene: To treat Athlete’s Foot, good hygiene is very important.
+To prevent Athlete’s Foot, good hygiene is very important.
 You must wash your feet daily with soapy water, and then pat your feet dry (don’t rub them).
-Ensure to dry thoroughly in-between your toes.
+Ensure to dry thoroughly in-between your toes

 per page